top of page

 Commenting on this post isn't available anymore.
 Contact the site owner for more info.

 Based in the greater Washington, DC area in Northern Virginia, I offer meditation, mindfulness, restorative yoga, dance, Reiki and other stress-reduction and self-care programs locally, regionally and virtually.
-In addition to group classes, I also offer private 1:1, small-group and corporate wellness sessions.
+In addition to group classes, I also offer private 1:1, small-group and corporate wellness sessions and women's retreats.

 • Instagram